 How Much is Too Much?

 If you ingest too much copper, you might experience mild symptoms like nausea, vomiting, stomach pain, dizziness.
-Here’s Copperlevels_blog_body2where things get worrisome: at severe symptoms, you’ll experience heart problems, liver toxicity, jaundice, coma, and even death.
+Here’s where things get worrisome: at severe symptoms, you’ll experience heart problems, liver toxicity, jaundice, coma, and even death.
 Talk about escalating quickly.

 So exactly how much is too much?
 According to the Agency for Toxic Substances & Disease Registry (ATSDR, as maintained by the CDC), here are the healthy levels for each method of ingesting copper.